 Barb and I celebrated our 45th anniversary last month in the small North Dakota town of Williston on our way to Glacier National Park.
 After dinner we walked around downtown, all 2 blocks of it, and found an Italian restaurant were we sat outside and ordered some gelato.
-The young host, James, came and chatted with us and when we told him it was our anniversary he organized the staff to come out and serenade us (you can go here for the video!).
+The young host, James, came and chatted with us and when we told him it was our anniversary he organized the staff to come out and serenade us!
 Later we engaged James in some more conversation and found out a bit about his background, his love of family, and his goal to visit all the national parks.

 As the conversation, and our gelato, was drawing to an end, we said, ‘One of the things that we like to do together is to pray, would you mind if we took just a minute and prayed for you?’
 James said he would like that.
 After asking what we could pray for we briefly thanked God for the kindness the young man had shown and asked Jesus to bless him and let him experience God as he pursued his life goal.
 He thanked us and we parted telling him about how beautiful Michigan is!